Could you be turning men off without realizing it?

 But, when you’re getting to know a man, you want him to be curious to get to know you better.
 You don’t want to reveal everything about yourself on the first date.
 The last thing you want to do is turn him off without even knowing you are doing it!

 How do you do that?
 Let’s get into the nitty-gritty.
-Here are 7 behaviors that can push men away:
+Here are 7 behaviors that can end your relationship before it begins:

 With a culture that constantly bombards women about the importance of appearance, we can start to feel more than a little insecure about how we look.
 But he doesn’t need to know that.
 When you ask a man if you look fat or to critique your outfit, you put him in an impossible situation.
 Do you really want to know the answer?
 Can he be honest with you without hurting your feelings?
 Should he just lie?
 Don’t make him tense without a good reason.